the-expanse/SideQuestWiki/How-to-install-Custom-Songs.md

-### For Mod installation click [HERE](https://github.com/the-expanse/SideQuest/wiki/About-Installing-Mods-and-songs-through-SideQuest)

 After installing beat on by following the instructions found [HERE](https://github.com/the-expanse/SideQuest/wiki/Beat-On,-What-is-that-and-how-do-i-install-it) you can install custom songs by first enabling beat on in the upper bar of SideQuest Via the ![](https://cdn.discordapp.com/attachments/608376262347587595/608391608572051457/Screenshot_1076.png) button, enabling it and opening Beat On like below

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609093393183932446/Screenshot_1123.png)

+### For Mod installation click [HERE](https://github.com/the-expanse/SideQuest/wiki/About-Installing-Mods-and-songs-through-SideQuest)

-Then proceeding Beast saber in the secondary bar in SideQuest
+for songs proceed to Beast Saber in the secondary bar in SideQuest

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609089714208768073/Screenshot_1121.png)